flyfish30/zig-cats/README.md

 These aren't just abstract theories, zig-cats delivers robust, reusable, and typically zero-cost abstract for solving common, practical programming challenges.
 With zig-cats, Zig developers can unlock new potentials:

-* Write more expressive and declarative code, focusing on the "what" rather than just the "how."
+* Write more expressive and declarative code.
 * Significantly improve code modularity and reusability across different parts of your projects.
 * Handle side effects and errors with greater structure and clarity.
 * Build complex systems that are easier to reason about, test, and maintain.